harishnshetty/2048-React-CICD-devsecops/README.md

 ---

-# EKS ALB Ingress Kubernetes Setup Guide
+# EKS cluster setup and  ALB Ingress Kubernetes Setup Guide

 This guide covers the installation and setup for AWS CLI, `kubectl`, `eksctl`, and `helm`, and creating/configuring an EKS cluster with AWS Load Balancer Controller.